UWStout/phaser3-esbuild-es6-template/README.md

 The `public/index.html` file contains a `<script src="bundle.js">` tag, which means we need to create `public/bundle.js`.
 The npm command `npm run build` tells ESBuild how to create this bundle, starting with `src/main.js` and including all its dependencies.

-`npm run dev` builds the application to `public/bundle.js`, along with a sourcemap file for debugging.
-It also uses Browsersync to serve the files locally for debugging purposes at `localhost:3000`.
-It will continue to run and automatically rebuild and refresh your browser until you kill it with `ctrl + C` in the terminal where you ran it.
-It will also attempt to automatically open `http://localhost:3000/` in your default browser set in your OS when it starts.
+`npm run dev` starts a local server on port 3000 that serves the contents of `public`.
+Any request for `bundle.js` will cause it to automatically rebuild your game and then it will serve the results live.
+Simply open `localhost:3000` in your browser and as you edit your code, have the developer-tools open.
+When you refresh the page, it will automatically rebuild your game and serve the latest version.
+Make sure you have your browser's caching disabled (usually under the 'Network' tab of the developer tools).

+When the game is run in `dev` mode, the global JS variable `__DEV__` is true.
+You can use this variable with console logs and other statements to adjust behavior while developing the game.

+`npm run prod` is similar to `dev` in that it runs a local server and builds your code as you go, BUT it does not generate a source-code map, it minifies the code, and `__DEV__` is set to false.
+This is a 'preview' of the final production build you can do with the `build` command below.

-`npm run build` will run the build only using minify with no sourcemap or local server and does NOT continue to monitor for changes.
+`npm run build` will do a build only using minify with no sourcemap or local server and does NOT continue to monitor for changes.
+Use this when you are ready to deploy your game to a dedicated web server.
+The game is completely contained under the `public` folder.

 ## License